LDS YW activity for nutrition! I did an hour long activity with a group of teenage girls to teach them about nutrition. Here is what we discussed.

 Practice: Cooking Demo and Meal Planning

-Finally I wanted to do a quick cooking demo to show how easy it is prepare something healthy, but also give the girls a chance to start their own healthy recipe collection!
+Now for the best part of the nutrition activity!
+I wanted to do a quick cooking demo to show how easy it is prepare something healthy, but also give the girls a chance to start their own healthy recipe collection!
 I created a little booklet for them to get started!

 (Print the booklet for your handout here!)
 Pro tip: Choose double sided printing, and elect to flip on the short side so it prints in booklet form.